KE0EE/Hello-World/README.md

 # Hello-World
 This is my first repository
-So, this is an attemp to see if Github can be useful to me
+So, this is an attemp to see if Github can be useful to me.
+Leave it alone for now until I have something to store.